DHS' Noem vows to continue Trump's immigration crackdown, as judge says Guard deployment was illegal

 “Just because you think you’re here as a citizen, or because you’re a member of a certain group or you’re not a citizen, it doesn’t mean that you’re going to be protected and not face consequences from the laws that this country stands for," she said.

-Noem criticized the California senator's interruption, calling it "inappropriate.”
-A statement from her agency said Noem and Padilla met after the news conference for about 15 minutes, but it also chided him for “disrespectful political theater.”
+Noem criticized the Padilla's interruption, calling it "inappropriate.”
+A statement from her agency said the two met after the news conference for about 15 minutes, but it also chided him for “disrespectful political theater.”

 Padilla said later that he was demanding answers about the “increasingly extreme immigration enforcement actions” and only wanted to ask Noem a question.
 He said he was handcuffed but not arrested.